-On his Nuffield scholarship, he travelled to Brazil, Japan, New Zealand, Uruguay and the United States to research successful models of vertical integration in the beef industry, ranging from owning the entire supply chain to working with trusted partners, as well as co-operatives and contractors.
+He travelled to Brazil, Japan, New Zealand, Uruguay and the USA to research successful models of vertical integration in the beef industry, ranging from owning the entire supply chain to working with trusted partners, as well as co-operatives and contractors.

 “Across the Tasman, the Atkins Ranch company is utilising the “partner model” which sees it supply its New Zealand lamb direct to the US market and work with key suppliers who have varying levels of investment in the program.
 The company believes the future of red meat relies on interaction with the consumer and, as such, incorporates well known US terms in packaging, such as ‘ranch’ rather than ‘farm’ and ‘T-bone’ rather than ‘loin chop’, to appeal to a US consumer base.
-The brand promotes an all-natural product underpinned by the clean, green imagery of New Zealand, and provides the link between producer and consumer.
-It’s an authentic story that helps to differentiate the product from other brands.”
+The brand promotes an all-natural product underpinned by the clean, green image of New Zealand, and provides the link between producer and consumer.
+It’s an authentic story that helps to differentiate the product.”

 “Aside from market premiums, one of their primary reasons for supplying the company was the guarantee of sale and the forward commitment to space and numbers to the nearby slaughter facility.
-My research found that partnering with trusted suppliers is a lower risk model for supply chain participants, with each requiring less capital.
-Ultimately though, the producer was still found to be the one at most risk, as the model didn’t account for poor climatic conditions.”
+Partnering with trusted suppliers is a lower risk model for supply chain participants, with each requiring less capital.
+Ultimately, the producer was still found to be at most risk, as the model didn’t account for poor climatic conditions.”

-On his Nuffield travels, Mr Finlayson discovered a fully integrated supply chain business known as Callicrate Beef in Colorado.
-It is owned by Mike Callicrate, a strong advocate for delivering fairer returns for farmers.
-He explained that in the past six years, American retail grocers had received a 21 per cent return on their equiry, the meat packers 17 per cent and farmers only 0.54 per cent.
+Mr Finlayson discovered a fully integrated supply chain business known as Callicrate Beef in Colorado.
+Owned by Mike Callicrate, a strong advocate for delivering fairer returns for farmers.
+In the past six years, American retail grocers had received a 21 per cent return on their equiry, the meat packers 17 per cent and farmers only 0.54 per cent.

 “Mike has built Callicrate from the ground up, which includes a retail store, value adding plant, an abattoir, a feedlot and grazing land to breed on.
 It produces a grass raised and grain finished product to ensure consistency of eating quality.
 The benefits of having an owned and operated supply chain is that the producer can have complete quality control, from guaranteeing the animal’s welfare, right through to the retail shop offering beef and pork produced on farm.”

-Mr Finlayson also investigated cooperatives where members work together to benefit producer and processor, and cited Alliance Meats in New Zealand, which is 100 per cent farmer owned and has over 5,000 farmer shareholders, totalling a profit of $1.4B NZD per annum.
+He also investigated cooperatives where members work together to benefit producer and processor and cited Alliance Meats in New Zealand, which is 100% farmer owned and has over 5,000 farmer shareholders, totalling a profit of $1.4B NZD per annum.

 “Alliance offers its members the scale to take their products to a large domestic and export market, with access to distributors in over 65 countries, which is crucial for NZ farmers who export over 95 per cent of their production,” he said.